 Wix is one of the most popular website builders and for a good reason: it’s a straightforward way to build a fully featured, multi-page website with no coding.
 You can create much bigger websites with Wix than Carrd.

-The downside is that, while it’s free to get started, you’ll have to pay Wix $8.50 per month to use your own domain and remove Wix ads.
+The downside is that, while it’s free to get started, you’ll have to pay Wix $14 per month to use your own domain and remove Wix ads.
 However, this does include the cost of your domain name.
-Other features, like the form builder and an online store, start at $12.50/month.
+Other features cost extra.

 It’s a good option for a business website, but it’s a bit pricey for a simple personal site.
 The ads on Wix’s free sites are also very annoying.